 - Letters and Suffixes: Some suffixes like C, H, K, M, Q, R, S, T, U, X, Y are used to denote the different characteristics of processors.
 These suffixes come at the end of the numbering used in the processor names.
 For example, the T suffix used in Intel Core i5-7600T has its own meaning.
 The suffixes, along with their meanings are tabulated below:

 Suffix Meaning C Desktop processor on the LGA 1150 package with high performance graphics H High performance Intel graphics card included on the chip K Processor unlocked for overclocking M Mobile Q Quadcore (Four physical cores) R Desktop processor based on BGA1364 (mobile) package with high performance graphics S Performance-optimized lifestyle T Power-optimized lifestyle/Optimized for desktop processors U Ultra-low power (Low power consumption, usually found in Ultrabooks and tablets X Extreme edition Y Extremely low power

 CONCLUSION: WHICH ONE SHOULD I CHOOSE BETWEEN AN I3, I5 AND I7?

 Intel Core i3 is the best option if you are looking for a low-power consuming processor and you will use your computer for simple tasks not requiring much power.
-Also, if you are not a huge fan of computer games and can adjust playing games with basic graphics, you can go with i3 processor.
+Also, if you are not a huge fan of computer games even with warzone hacks, and can adjust playing games with basic graphics, you can go with i3 processor.